fred0r/HLStatsX-Windmill-Theme/README.md

 ![image](https://github.com/user-attachments/assets/64f28a29-bde3-4cf6-9b81-50c2bde87e6a)

-HLStatsx:CE Theme built using StarterClan v1.11.3 fork with Windmill Dashboard CSS applied on top.
+HLStatsx:CE Theme built using StarterClan v1.11.3 fork with [Windmill Dashboard CSS](https://github.com/estevanmaito/windmill-dashboard) applied on top.

-Some default HLStatsx:CE features have been remvoed to simplify the interface and make it small screen friendly.
+Some default HLStatsx:CE features have been removed to simplify the interface and make it small screen friendly.

-Features:
+Features enabled
 * Dark and light theme switcher
-* Responsive design works well on small screens
+* Responsive design for small and large screens
-* Custom CSS colour (soon)
+* Custom CSS colours use the defaults or create your own
 * Links menu
+* TeamSpeak3 server status using serverquery
+* Top of page Banners

+Features not/still to be Enabled
+* TeamSpeak1 & Ventrillo server status
+* Hitbox graphs
+* Forum signatures
+* Most server load graphs
+* Player page tabs

 <p align="right">(<a href="#readme-top">back to top</a>)</p>